Kahdeg-15520487/console_chat_agent/README.md

 - `/help` - Show available commands
 - `/clear` - Clear conversation history
 - `/history` - Show conversation history
+- `/stream` - Toggle streaming mode ON/OFF
 - `/exit` or `/quit` - Exit the application

+### Streaming Mode

+The agent supports real-time streaming responses where text appears as it's generated, similar to ChatGPT's interface.

+- Use `/stream` to toggle streaming mode on or off
+- In streaming mode, responses appear word by word in real-time
+- **Note**: Tool calls are not supported in streaming mode
+- Streaming works with any OpenAI-compatible API that supports the `stream: true` parameter

 ## Adding Custom Tools